Zendure/developer-device-data-report/README.md

 ### Integrated Home Assistant
   1、Select devices and services in Home Assistant, add mqtt integration services,You can use appKey as username and appSecret as password to connect mqtt broker.
-For
   2、For more information about the mqtt protocol, please refer to：https://mqtt.org/.
   3、Home Assistant, please refer to https://www.home-assistant.io/.
   4、All possible metric names and their values sent by the device to the MQTT Zendure Broker.
 Data reporting via JSON object key/value.
 For example: device power, remaining discharge time.